Stability of 2-Parameter Persistent Homology: Background

 \subsection{Metric Measure Spaces}

 The following definition allows us to formalize the notion of sampling from a metric space.

-\begin{definition} A metric measure space is a triple $(\X,\partial_\X,\eta_\X)$, where $(\X,\partial_\X)$ is a metric space and $\eta_\X$ is a measure on its Borel $\sigma$-algebra.
-We will sometimes abuse notation slightly and denote such a triple simply as $\X$. \end{definition}
+\begin{definition} A \emph{metric measure space} is a triple $(\X,\partial_\X,\eta_\X)$, where $(\X,\partial_\X)$ is a metric space and $\eta_\X$ is a measure on its Borel $\sigma$-algebra.
+We will sometimes abuse notation slightly and denote such a triple as either $\X$ or $\eta_\X$. \end{definition}

 We will often work with \emph{metric probability spaces}, i.e., metric measure spaces where $\eta_\X(\X) = 1$.
 Of course, any metric measure space with finite measure can be normalized by dividing the measure of each subset by $\eta_\X(\X)$, yielding a metric probability space.